 Our research shows that resilience is closely tied to digital leadership.
-Digital World Class organizations – those with top quartile performance in business value and operational excellence measures (see The Hackett Value Grid™) – are better at navigating uncertainty, risk and complexity than peers because they are more disciplined at maintaining strategic focus and more adaptive to rapidly changing circumstances.
+Digital World Class organizations – those with top-quartile performance in business value and operational excellence measures (see The Hackett Value Grid™) – are better at navigating uncertainty, risk and complexity than peers because they are more disciplined at maintaining strategic focus and more adaptive to rapidly changing circumstances.

 Why Digital World Class matters

-Our analysis shows a strong correlation between Digital World Class and superior enterprise procurement performance.
+Our analysis shows a strong correlation between Digital World Class and superior enterprise financial performance.
 When we compared companies with at least one business services function operating at a Digital World Class level with their industry median, we found a five-year average performance premium across several key financial metrics.
 While this advantage is not solely due to the presence of Digital World Class business services, these companies do tend to display greater innovation, and operational and commercial capabilities, in part because of their higher-caliber talent, analytical capabilities, and technology architecture.